 TCAFA Best Bet

 August 2018 update: Stunning!
-That’s the reaction every day when we take a look at her female cria by the breeding to Talisman.
-She’s showing incredibly tight little bundles at just a week of age, those bundles are everywhere and the luster is just incredible.
-We will for sure be repeating this breeding for a duplicate of this awesome cria.
-We expect Betty to be due in August of 2019.
-Check back here for updates or better yet, inquire with us for the latest on this rebreeding.
-Betty is offered without her cria but pregnant by Talisman.
+That’s the reaction every day when we take a look at her female cria by the breeding to our Talisman.
+She’s showing incredibly tight match stick fleece bundles at just a week of age.
+Those bundles are everywhere and the luster is just incredible.
+We’ll for sure be repeating this breeding for a duplicate of this awesome cria.
+Betty is due August 16,2019.
+Betty is offered without her cria.